Chad: Military

+As of 2024 Chad was estimated to have 33,250 active military personnel, including 27,500 in the Ground Forces, 350 in the Air Force, and 5,400 in the General Directorate of the Security Services of State Institutions (DGSSIE).
+There are also 4,500 in the National Gendarmerie and 7,400 in the National and Nomadic Guard.
+The Ground Forces are organised into seven military regions and twelve battalions, including one armored, seven infantry, one artillery, and three logistical.
+Chad is a member of the G5 Sahel and the Multinational Joint Task Force, which were formed to fight against Islamic insurgent groups in the region, and has contributed troops to the MINUSMA mission in Mali before it was dissolved.
+As of 2023, its last year in the mission, 1,449 Chadian soldiers were deployed there.
+France has been Chad's main security partner for years, including in training the Chadian military.
+Chad ended its military cooperation agreement with France in 2024.

 The CIA World Factbook estimates the military budget of Chad to be 4.2% of GDP as of 2006.
 Given the then GDP ($7.095 bln) of the country, military spending was estimated to be about $300 million.
-This estimate however dropped after the end of the Civil war in Chad (2005–2010) to 2.0% as estimated by the World Bank for the year 2011.
+This estimate however dropped after the end of the Civil war in Chad (2005–2010) to 2.0% as estimated by the World Bank for 2011.

 Administrative divisions

-Since 2012 Chad has been divided into 23 regions.
-The subdivision of Chad in regions came about in 2003 as part of the decentralisation process, when the government abolished the previous 14 prefectures.
+Since 2018 Chad has been divided into 23 provinces.
+The subdivision of Chad in regions came about in 2003 as part of the decentralisation process, when the government abolished the previous 14 prefectures; however, in 2018, the government renamed the former regions to become provinces.
 Each region is headed by a presidentially appointed governor.
-Prefects administer the 61 departments within the regions.
-The departments are divided into 200 sub-prefectures, which are in turn composed of 446 cantons.
+Prefects administer the provinces' 120 departments which are divided into 454 sub-prefectures.

-The cantons are scheduled to be replaced by communautés rurales, but the legal and regulatory framework has not yet been completed.
 The constitution provides for decentralised government to compel local populations to play an active role in their own development.
 To this end, the constitution declares that each administrative subdivision be governed by elected local assemblies, but no local elections have taken place, and communal elections scheduled for 2005 have been repeatedly postponed.